 Wormwood is used for various digestion problems such as loss of appetite, upset stomach, gall bladder disease, and intestinal spasms.
-Wormwood is also used to treat fever, liver disease, and worm infections; to increase sexual desire; as a tonic; and to stimulate sweating.
+Wormwood is also used to treat fever, liver disease, depression, muscle pain, memory loss and worm infections; to increase sexual desire; as a tonic; and to stimulate sweating.
 Wormwood is used for Crohn's disease and a kidney disorder called IgA nephropathy.

 Wormwood oil is also used for digestive disorders, to increase sexual desire, and to stimulate the imagination.

-Some people apply wormwood directly to the skin for healing wounds and insect bites.
+Some people apply wormwood directly to the skin for osteoarthritis (OA), and healing wounds and insect bites.
 Wormwood oil is used as a counterirritant to reduce pain.